cloudmobi/CloudmobiSSP/android-sdk.md

 * Preload appwall

-    It‘s better to preload ads for Appwall before show it.
+    It‘s better to preload ads for Appwall, to ensure they show properly and in a timely fashion.
+You can have ads preload with the following line of code:

 ``` java